-- Fund Aging-Related Planning for Local Communities.
-The reauthorization established new requirements for senior-friendly community planning but did not include funds for this new mandate.
-Congress should appropriate funds for state, regional, and local collaboration, planning, community capacity-building and technical assistance.
-This should include funds for conducting analyses of the strengths and needs of seniors in a given area. - Increase Federal Funding for Older Americans Act Programs.
-The funding provided through the Older Americans Act has proven critical in maintaining a quality standard of living for many of the nation's senior citizens.
-For years, however, OAA funding has not kept pace with inflation or the growing population of individuals eligible for services, yet demand by at-risk older adults in need of supportive services has risen and will continue to rise with the growth of the aging population.
+Fund Aging-Related Planning for Local Communities.
+The 2006 reauthorization established new requirements for AAAs to broaden their planning efforts beyond service needs to include senior-friendly community planning to promote livable communities for all ages but did not include funds for this new mandate.
+To assure these requirements are met, Congress must appropriate funds for state, regional, and local collaboration, planning, community capacity-building and technical assistance.
+This should include funds for conducting analyses of the strengths and needs of seniors in a given area.

+Increase Federal Funding for Older Americans Act Programs.
+The funding provided through the Older Americans Act has proven critical in maintaining a quality standard of living for many of the nation's older adults.
+For years, however, OAA funding has not kept pace with inflation or the growing population of individuals eligible for services.
+Yet, demand by at-risk older adults in need of supportive services has risen and will continue to rise with the growth of the aging population.
 This long-term gap in funding translates to greater numbers of older adults and family caregivers with unmet needs and increasing pressures on state and local agencies, service providers and families.
 Meanwhile, waiting lists for Older Americans Act-funded services such as Meals on Wheels, rides to medical appointments, and in-home care have burgeoned throughout the country.
 Compounding these problems, financial pressures on other programs that provide services to seniors, such as Medicare and Medicaid, have led to reductions in the services provided by those programs, and a related increase in demands on Older Americans Act programs.
 Congress needs to fund the Older Americans Act adequately now and into the future - in preparation for the aging of the baby boomers.
+DRCOG specifically supports:

-Significant annual increases in the overall funding for the Older Americans Act Programs are necessary to catch up with the lag in historical funding.
-For FY 2010, the National Association of Area Agencies on Aging has determined an increase in funding of at

-- Future authorized appropriations are needed at levels adequate to fund identified needs but at least commensurate with the rates of growth in inflation and the economically needy older population. - Priority for funding should be given to those Older Americans Act programs and services that emphasize assisting clients to live in their homes as long and as independently as possible. - ▶ Fund the OAA Title IV provisions for state and local planning to assist communities in meeting the challenges and opportunities of the coming "age wave." - Increases in the funding for family caregiver support services (including training, respite care, counseling, and information and assistance) and the continued distribution of these monies through AAAs, are important to address the growing needs of families who provide extensive care to their loved ones. - Protecting the role of the Ombudsman program and increases in funding for Ombudsman programs are necessary to improve the ability to respond to complaints and safeguard residents' rights.
+- Significant annual increases in the overall funding for the Older Americans Act Programs are necessary to catch up with the lag in historical funding.
+For FY 2012, the National Association of Area Agencies on Aging has determined an increase in funding of at least 12 percent is necessary to keep pace with projected population growth and price increases. - Future authorized appropriations at levels adequate to fund identified needs but at least commensurate with the rates of growth in inflation and the economically needy older population. - Priority for funding given to those Older Americans Act programs and services that emphasize assisting clients to live in their homes as long and as independently as possible. - Increases in the funding for family care giver support services (including training, respite care, counseling, and information and assistance) and the continued distribution of these monies through AAAs, are important to address the growing needs of families who provide extensive care to their loved ones.

+Increases in funding for Long-Term Care Ombudsman programs are necessary to improve the ability to respond to complaints and safeguard residents' rights.